 For starters, it is good to understand the opportunities involved.
 For most enterprises that have yet to take this journey, now is the perfect time to take your digital work environment to the next level.
 This way, you can ensure that OS-specific limitations won't hinder employee outputs and that they can enjoy benefits of being able to work on iOS, Windows or Linux devices without switching physical hardware.

 You will also allow your IT team to troubleshoot and secure your online infrastructure problems without the fear of bringing down your entire internal system.
 Give your programmers the flexibility and dependability of having an on-premises and off-premises solution to their many daily challenges.

-With a virtual machine, you get a wide range of options and flexibility — something all organizations can use in this modern environment.
+With a VM, you get a wide range of options and flexibility -- something all organizations can use in this modern environment.